amferraz/zanpakuto/README.md

 [![Build Status](https://travis-ci.org/amferraz/zanpakuto.png)](http://travis-ci.org/amferraz/zanpakuto)

-zanpakuto is a small utility to simplify HTML excerpts.
-Its main objective is to normalize weird, deep, non-semantic, stylish portions of HTML containing text into a cleaner form.
+zanpakuto is a small Python library that aims to simplify HTML excerpts.
+Its main objective is to normalize weird, deep-nested, non-semantic, stylish portions of HTML containing text into a cleaner HTML.

-## Examples
+## Usage examples

 ### strip_html: